Kollam Thulasi

 Kollam Kanjaveli Kuttilazhikathu Thulasidharan Nair is an actor in Malayalam cinema, who is better known as Kollam Thulasi relating to the name of his birthplace Kollam to his first name as customary in some parts of Kerala.
-His first appearance was in Mukhya Manthri (1979).
+His first appearance was in Mukhyamantri (1985 film).
 He is well known for his unique acting style.
 He appeared in many television serials.
 He is also a poet and a politician.

 Personal life

 He was born in 1949 to Kollam Kanjaveli Kuttilazhikathu P. S. Nair and Bharathi Amma.
 After completing a master's degree in History, he pursued a diploma in journalism.
 In 1970, he entered Kerala Govt.
 Service at Kozhikode corporation.
 He retired as deputy Secretary from Municipal Service from Thiruvananthapuram corporation.
 He currently resides in Valiyasala.
 Daughter: V. T. Gayathri (Engineer).
 (Son in law) Dr Anoop Sinha (Prof in medical college).
-Thulasi said he drinks his urine everyday as part of Urine therapy.